EnnyvanBeest/EnnyvanBeest.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Neuroscience - Free University Amsterdam, 2015-2020 (defended 2023)
+* PhD in Neuroscience - Free University Amsterdam, 2015-2020 (defended 2023)
-* M.Sc. in Research Master Brain and Cognitive Sciences, University of Amsterdam, 2013-2015
+* MSc in Research Master Brain and Cognitive Sciences, University of Amsterdam, 2013-2015
-* B.Sc. in Psychobiology, University of Amsterdam, 2010-2013
+* BSc in Psychobiology, University of Amsterdam, 2010-2013

 Work experience
 ======